drfranknlee/udc-for-image-analytics/README.md

 # Demo -- Unified Data Catalog for Military Aircraft

-This repository includes instruction and manifest to ingest and index a military aircraft dataset into Spectrum Discover.
-Three additional tasks can be performed to custom-tag, extract-tag, import-tag to enrich the data catalog.
+Spectrum Discover is an industry-leading unstructured data catalog platform that can be plugged into by various applications and tools for data discovery services.

+This repository includes instruction, dataset, manifest and recording to recreate a demo based on Spectrum Discover to ingest, index, tag and extract insight from a military aircraft dataset.
+The output is a well-curated and easily-accessible dataset ready for HPC-based preprocessing and deep learning/AI training.

 The instruction below uses the dataset in "set-T101389".
 The raw data is a collection of 11 military aircraft images from https://www.kaggle.com/a2015003713/militaryaircraftdetectiondataset/version/29

+The step-by-step instruction and results are captured with screenshots and can be downloaded as [PDF](set-T101389/recording/T101389-Scenario1-v20210920.pdf) or [PPT](set-T101389/recording/T101389-Scenario1-v20210920.pptx)